-Criteria Potential Impact Mitigating Actions Lifestyles Positive Impact The proposal will promote Active Travel Measures to encourage children and young people, as well as parents/carers to use more environmentally friendly ways of getting to/from school (for example walking and cycling as opposed to one pupil in a car).
+Protected Characteristic Potential Impact Mitigating Actions Lifestyles Positive Impact The school will promote Active Travel Measures to

+Protected Characteristic Potential Impact Mitigating Actions encourage children and young people and parents/carers to use more environmentally friendly ways of getting to/from school (for example walking and cycling as opposed to one pupil in a car).
 Social and Community influence on Health No negative discriminatory impact anticipated Increased community provision will increase local interactions and could reduce people feeling isolated, which in turn would boost mental well-being.
-Mental Wellbeing No negative discriminatory impact anticipated The new modern and inspirational learning environment will improve the metal well-being of both pupils and staff.
+Mental Wellbeing No negative discriminatory impact anticipated The new modern and inspirational learning environment will improve the metal well-being of children, young people and staff.
 The same can also be said for the access to playing fields, and nature areas that will be developed.
-Living / Environmental conditions affecting Health No negative discriminatory impact anticipated Economic conditions affecting Health No negative discriminatory impact anticipated Access and quality of Services No negative discriminatory impact anticipated
+Living / Environmental conditions affecting Health No negative discriminatory impact anticipated Economic conditions affecting Health No negative discriminatory impact anticipated Access and quality of Services No negative discriminatory impact anticipated Ensuring adults and children are safeguarded Positive Impact The proposal includes a secure fencing line that will ensure only people allowed to by the school can access the areas where children and young people will learn and

-Criteria Potential Impact Mitigating Actions Ensuring adults and children are safeguarded Positive Impact Should the proposal be implemented, any design will include a secure fencing line that will ensure only people allowed to by the school can access the areas where children and young people will learn and play.
-Also, any buildings will have access-controlled doors which can only be operated by those people who have been assigned the appropriate security pass.
+Protected Characteristic Potential Impact Mitigating Actions play.
+Also, the buildings have access controlled doors which can only be operated by those people who have been assigned the appropriate security pass.
 Enabling more people to live well and independently at home No negative discriminatory impact anticipated Macro-economic, environmental & sustainability factors No negative discriminatory impact anticipated